NLeSC/com-com-kernels/README.md

 What is this?
 -------------

-This package contains a set of applications that implement the a set of kernels in along four different implementation strategies for overlapping GPU computation and CPU-GPU communication.
+This package contains a set of applications that implements a set of kernels along four different implementation strategies for overlapping GPU computation and CPU-GPU communication.

 These applications have been used in the evaluation of the performance models in "Performance Models for overlapping CPU-GPU communication with GPU computation" by B. van Werkhoven et al.

 This package also contains the benchmark application that is used to determine the system parameters needed for estimating PCIe transfer times.